foben/site/content/posts/mapping-appalachia.md

 - Robots play a much bigger part in this world.

-I streamed most of my time on YouTube, you can watch it [here](https://www.youtube.com/watch?v=npIzLI7kvU8).
+I streamed most of my time on YouTube, you can watch [the first day here](https://www.youtube.com/watch?v=npIzLI7kvU8) and [the second day here](https://www.youtube.com/watch?v=Ta_gC2npUPo).
 I didn't capture everything in this post.

 I had fun, but had some frustration with the menus, particularly with the tab key being used to go back instead of escape.
 The menus for binding equippables were